FujiwaraChoki/ruby-projects/README.md

 ### [Blog](blog/README.md)

 A blog written with the framework `Ruby on Rails`.
-Started Developpm
+Started Development on 21.04.2024.

 ## Author